LynsDevTools/pub.lynslang.dev.docs/README.md

 # pubdoc
-Basic Markdown docs platform CLIs & websites as a convenience.
+Basic developer-docs for platform CLIs & websites as a convenience.